x-tools/xtools/docs/api/user.rst

 =========
 ``GET /api/user/timecard/{project}/{username}``

-Get the relative distribution of edits made by a user based on hour of day and day of week.
-The returned values are a percentage of edits made relative to the other hours and days of the week.
-Hence the maximum value is 100 and this would represent that time and day that the user is most active.
+Get the raw number of edits made by a user during each hour of day and day of week.
+The ``scale`` meanwhile is a value that indicates the number of edits made relative to other hours and days of the week.

 **Parameters:**